LuigiClemente/cube_zammad/README.md

 ## Overview

-In this integration, Cube.js serves as a middleware between Zammad, an open-source ticketing system, and an Elasticsearch database.
-The key functionalities encompass the reception and validation of Zammad webhooks, updating an Elasticsearch database based on the webhook data, and authenticating Cube.js users.
+In this integration, Cube.js serves as a middleware between Zammad, an open-source ticketing system, and an Postgres database.
+The key functionalities encompass the reception and validation of Zammad webhooks, updating an Postgres database based on the webhook data, and authenticating Cube.js users.

 ## Workflow